nandansarkar16/Qwenstructor/README.md

 2. GPT revisions
 This should update the folder called "prompts_to_reword" with several text files.
 Copy paste the contents of text file into GPT, and paste them into the corresponding numbered text file in "out_prompts".
 These are the new set of prompts for the next forward pass.

+# Running SFT
+TODO

+# Running the CLI for student learning
+TODO